All Episodes

 That's exactly right.

-And the neck one of the next questioners got up and asked or said we came here prepared to talk to you about the bill that was uh that was almost pushed through before the August recess, and now you're telling us about one that none of us have read, and none of us can talk to you about, so how can we have a discussion?
+And one of the next questioners got up and asked, or said, we came here prepared to talk to you about the bill that was almost pushed through before the August recess.

-And she said, Well, I can only tell you that this is the one that I've read, and it has none of those things in it.
+And she said, well, I can only tell you that this is the one that I've read and it has none of those things in it.

-And by the way, at Arlon Spector's thing yesterday when he was asked about a Senate bill, he said there was none.
+And by the way, at Arlen Specter's thing yesterday, when he was asked about a Senate bill, he said there was none, that there was not a Senate bill.

-Well, there isn't, technically.
+Well, there isn't technically.

-There are four committees that are working on putting together a bill, and those four commitment that's that's where they've been having trouble in one of the committees with three Republicans coming up with bipartisan Consensus.
+And those four committees, that's where they've been having trouble in one of the committees with three Republicans coming up with bipartisan consensus.

 And they just were unable to get one bill out of those four committees done before the August recess.